 With two restaurants and a stylish rooftop lounge leading the way, new food and beverage experiences share the spotlight as Disney’s Coronado Springs Resort emerges fresh from a multi-year, resort-wide re-imagining.
-We recently enjoyed an overnight stay as part of a special media preview of the new Gran Destino Tower.
-We visited and enjoyed the new restaurants.
+We enjoyed an overnight stay as part of an exclusive media preview of the Gran Destino Tower.
+We visited and enjoyed some of the restaurants.
 Catch all that you need to know below.

 1 – Gran Destino Tower